dansmyers/ProgrammingAndSoftwareDevelopment/3-Methods_and_Recursion/Deliverables/README.md

 # Methods and Recursion &ndash; Deliverables

+## You can work with a partner to complete these problems.

 ## Recursion Practice

 <img src="https://i.imgur.com/Myvtk0G.jpg" width="50%" />

 The following three problems ask you to implement non-trivial recursive methods.

-**You must use `Recursion.java` in this directoy as a starting point for your solutions**: It contains stubs for the static methods you need to implement.
+**You must use `Recursion.java` in this directoy as a starting point for your solutions**.
+Fill in the provided method stubs with your recursive solutions.

 New for this project! **Automated testing**.
 The  `main` method of `Recursion.java` contains a series of tests that will evaluate your static methods for different inputs and report if they are producing the correct outputs.

-Each recursive method is worth one point.
 You'll get credit for each problem if you pass all of its tests.

 Tips:

+- You must `Recursion.java` in this directory as your starting code.
 - Don't edit the `main` method.
+- Your recursive methods must pass the automated tests coded in `main` to receive credit.
-- **DO NOT USE ANY LOOPS**.
-Your solutions must be recursive!
+- Your solutions must be recursive!
 Using a loop for any of the problems is an automatic unsatisfactory.
 - Don't create any global or class variables outside of a method.
 All of your variables must be **local**.